goblinfactory/quiet-fake/README.md

 $ git clone https://github.com/goblinfactory/quiet-fake.git
 $ qbuild.bat
 ```
-Decent 'human readable' logfile is created in ``Testfake_build.log`` e.g. below is the whole 'minimal' logfile that get's created for the checked in project as it is.
+Decent 'human readable' logfile is created in ``Testfake_build.log`` e.g. below is the whole 'minimal' logfile that gets created for the checked in project as it is.
 It's checked in with a '}' commented out so the build will fail.
-This is as aposed to the many reams (pages) of verbose output you get by default, that no human can read.
+This is  opposed to the many reams (pages) of verbose output you get by default, that no human can read.

 ##Sample compile error fake build output
 ```